The Application Value of Prostate Specific Membrane Antigen PET/CT in Biopsy Free of PSA Grey Area Prostate Cancer

 Application Value of Biopsy Free Technique for Prostate Specific Antigen Grey Area Prostate Cancer Based on 18F-Prostate Specific Membrane Antigen-1007 Positron Emission Tomography/Computerized Tomography

-The goal of this observational study is to establish an evaluation system for accurate identification of prostate cancer and prostatic hyperplasia in patients in the PSA gray zone.
-The main questions it aims to answer are: proportion of men who could have avoided biopsy with positive PSMA-PET and no clinically significant cancer detected on biopsy; develop a nomogram of biomarkers (PSA) + imaging (PSMA) to predict the likelihood of clinically significant prostate cancer in men pre-biopsy.
+The goal of this observational study is to establish an evaluation system for accurate identification of prostate cancer and clinical significant prostate cancer in patients in the PSA gray zone.
+The main questions it aims to answer are: proportion of men who could have avoided biopsy with positive PSMA-PET and no clinically significant cancer detected on biopsy.

-Participants will: 1. undergo PSMA PET/CT and multiparameter MRI; 2. undergo biopsy; and 3. undergo radical prostatectomy for biopsy-proven clinically significant prostate cancer.
+Participants will: 1. undergo PSMA PET/CT and multiparametric MRI; and 2. undergo prostate biopsy

-Researchers will compare the PSMA PET/CT-based features between prostate cancer and benign prostatic hyperplasia to see if there are differences in semiquantitative parameters.
+Researchers will compare the diagnostic performance of PSMA PET/CT and multiparametric MRI for prostate cancer and clinical significant prostate cancer to see if there are differences.

 Study Overview